onyroid/candy/ROADMAP.md

 ## Research Track — Adaptive Continuity Timeline

-> Goal: Explore whether an AI home can preserve identity direction across changing models, contexts, and years without equating identity with detailed memory.
+> Goal: Explore whether an AI home can preserve identity direction across changing models, contexts, and months without equating identity with detailed memory.

 This research track is additive to the phases above.
 Early experiments may begin alongside Memory, Fingerprint, Soul, Mirror, and Blackbox development, while production use should wait for transparent review and testing.